elfq/Bakery/README.md

 `pip3 install -r requirements.txt`

-Once all modules finish installing, run `python main.py`, and the bot will be setup!
+Once all modules finish installing, run `python bot.py`, and the bot will be setup!

 **Important**

-- Please go to `utils/checks` and replace the moderators with your own, or to non`.
+- Please go to `utils/checks.py` and add your discord ID in the owners field..

 You need to have python installed for this, please go [here](https://www.python.org/downloads/) to install the latest version of python!